pyside/pyside2-setup/README.rst

 .. note::

-   This text is from PySide 1.2.X.
+   This text is mostly from PySide 1.2.X.
 We need to update it when PySide2 for Qt5 is more ready.